-The aim of this study was to develop and test a qPCR assay to detect G. lapillus that exclusively amplifies the target species without requiring the operator to have a positive control for comparison.
-The assay then applied to environmental samples for the detection and enumeration of G. lapillus at Heron Island, GBR, in a region in which CFP cases are regularly reported.
+The aim of this study was to develop a qPCR assay to exclusively amplify G. lapillus, as this has not yet been developed.
+The assay was then applied to environmental samples for the detection and enumeration of G. lapillus at Heron Island, GBR, in a region in which CFP cases are regularly reported.
+Hence this study adds to the suite of qPCR assays available to quantify organisms that contribute to CFP.

 Methods